 — From “Life of Mozart” by Otto Jahn (1882)

-Nevertheless, Mozart was considered prolific, as he composed hundreds of works of music during his relatively short life, many of which are still well-known.
+Nevertheless, despite his procrastination, Mozart composed hundreds of works of music during his relatively short life, many of which are still well-known.

 Bill Clinton is an American politician who served as the President of the United States.
 He has been described by Time magazine as a “chronic procrastinator” and by his vice-president Al Gore as “punctually challenged”.